-Turn the air control knob (I) clockwise to maximum.
-Place two pieces of wood (5-8 cm in diameter) horizontally in the bottom of the combustion compartment (corresponding to I-2 kg).
+Move the air control lever (drawing E, 1) to top position.
+Place two pieces of wood (5-8 cm in diameter) horizontally in the bottom of the combustion compartment (corresponding to 1-2 kg).
 Place 5-8 pieces of kindling randomly on top.
 Place two firelighters between the top layer of kindling.
 Light up the fire-lighters and close the stove door.
 If condensation forms on the glass, keep the door ajar for a little while and close again.

-When the kindling is burning well, turn the air control knob (I) to middle position.
-If the fire goes out when the air control knob is turned, return it to maximum position again until the fuel catches fire and then turn it to middle position again.
+When the kindling is burning well, move the air control knob (1) to middle position.
+If the fire goes out, move the air control knob to maximum position again (to the top) until the fuel catches fire.
+Then move the air control knob to middle position again.
 Allow the kindling to burn up completely until there are no longer any visible flames.
 The stove can then be stoked again.